EV makers such as Nio (NYSE:NIO), Xpeng (NYSE:XPEV) and Li Auto (NASDAQ:LI) are China’s new breed of automobile companies.

-Therefore, in the next discussions, we are going to find out which EV company has the most intense R&D activities.
+Therefore, in the next discussions, we are going to find out which EV company has the most intense as well as robust R&D activities.

 Research And Development Spending To Revenue Ratio

-As mentioned, the R&D spending to revenue ratio is one of the two metrics that measure the intensity of R&D activities with respect to sales.
+As mentioned, the R&D spending to revenue ratio is one of the two metrics that measure how rigorous the R&D activity is with respect to sales.

 Therefore, the higher the ratio, the more intense the R&D activities are for the company.